You can find more opportunities at 5 Ways to Explore WIth Google and 7 more ways to explore with google.

 As I am taking summer treks with my kids to museums and historical sites, I am realizing how wonderfully powerful these institutions can be to inspire learning.
 Granted I have the privilege of easy access to a number of these by living in New York City, but your geographic location no longer needs to limit the cultural institutions to which you and your students have access.

 Even so, scheduling a museum trip requires a great deal of planning and effort that cannot always be accommodated.
 That’s why it is so wonderful that many museums have released digital resources for educators including apps that include virtual tours.
-Here is a list of ones I recommend.
+If you want to dive deeper ISTE is offering a virtual field trips webinar April 2 at 5:30 EST and the NYCDOE’s Genovesi Environmental Study Centeris offering a grade 3-5 Weapons of the Wild remote learning class to give students a virtual field trip to learn about plants and animals.
+Here is a list of more resources I recommend.

 - NY Hall of Science – teacher PDs & school programs and 5 great science and math concept apps as well as their science journal